andrewsonga/generative_view_stitching/README.md

 ```

 #### 2. Build conda environment via one of two ways:
-a) Create conda environment from an environment.yml.
-This option ensures maximum reproducibility by encoding both conda and pip dependencies, both is overfit to our source machine's platform settings (Ubuntu 22.04.5, NVIDIA Driver Version 545.23.08, CUDA Version 12.3).
+a) Create a conda environment based on an environment definition file.
+This option ensures maximum reproducibility by encoding both conda and pip dependencies but is overfit to our source machine's platform settings (Ubuntu 22.04.5, NVIDIA Driver Version 545.23.08, CUDA Version 12.3).
 ```bash
 conda env create -f environment.yml conda activate gvs
 ```

-b) Create a conda environment and install dependencies with pip.
+b) Create a new conda environment and install dependencies with pip.
 This option better adapts to the user's machine by encoding only pip dependencies but may be less reproducible.
 ```bash
 conda create python=3.10 -n gvs conda activate gvs